kant/vr-speech-sandbox-vive/DEVELOPING.md

 │   └── ProjectSettings         // contains configuration files for the project
 ```

-For additional help understanding the code you can check out [this blog](https://www.ibm.com/innovation/milab/watson-speech-virtual-reality-unity/) written by [Kyle Craig](https://twitter.com/thekylecraig) about how to implement this type of speech control in your own projects.
+For additional help to understanding the code you can check out [this blog](https://www.ibm.com/innovation/milab/watson-speech-virtual-reality-unity/) written by [Kyle Craig](https://twitter.com/thekylecraig) about how to implement this type of speech control in your own projects.